-The majority of the Goats to Go crew are at our southern farm in Florida for the winter.
-But there are some goats that stay behind in Georgetown, MA, along with our small herd of Dorset sheep and Dolly the llama.
+The female goats (called nannies or does) of the Goats to Go crew are at our southern farm in Florida for the winter.
+Our bucks, wethers, and 2019 goat kids have stayed behind in Georgetown, MA, along with our guardian dog Peanut, a small herd of Dorset sheep, and Dolly the llama.

-After getting phone calls and emails the last couple years we decided to give Christmas trees a try for our goats to stay entertained and challenged by eating something “green”.
-Timing is everything and Karyn Regal with WBZ Radio called us soon after our decision to accept “cleaned, debris and fire retardant free” Christmas Trees.
+After getting phone calls and emails the last couple years we decided to give Christmas trees a try in 2018.
+These help our goats to stay entertained and challenged by eating something “green”.
+In December 2018, Timing was everything and Karyn Regal with WBZ Radio called us soon after our decision to accept “cleaned, debris and fire retardant free” Christmas Trees.
 We’ll try to make use of the trees, after the goats have enjoyed the green parts.
 Sheep are known to eat them too, so we will see if they are interested in munching on some trees.

 We are calling it Project “Goat My Christmas Tree“.
-We will accept Tree Drop-offs at 201 Pond St Georgetown, MA between 9:30 – 11:30AM Saturday Dec 29th & Jan 5th.
-Come up the long driveway and around the pond and you will see us.
+We will accept your tinsel free & chemical free Tree Drop-offs at 201 Pond St Georgetown, MA, see our events schedule for dates and times.
+No Drop-offs outside of these times.
+Come up the long driveway and right at the the pond and you will see us and the goats.

 We will also have a donation box available at the drop-off location for MSPCA at Nevins Farm.
-We can not do tree pick-ups at this time.
-If another time needs to be arranged, please email us at email@example.com or call/text Michelle 703-994-8353.
+We can not do tree pick-ups or have availability outside of these times.
+Any questions, please email us at email@example.com or call/text Michelle 978-352-0589.

 Watch this clip of Goats Eating Christmas trees from another farm that let their goats give it a try!

 Click here to Purchase Gift Certificates for our Goat Yoga and Goat Snuggle classes with our baby goat kids.
-Or call Alan 508-451-1987 in the spring to get a quote for poison ivy and brush removal on your property.
+Or get on our Call Back List for the spring to get a quote for poison ivy and brush removal on your property or other sensitive areas such as solar farm or landfills.
 We’ve goat something for everyone!